A Note on Mail:

 You may call me Loni.
 I have been practicing witchcraft for about twelve years.
 I am an eclectic Kemetic practitioner.
 My deity is Bast.

-Now then, onto my areas of study and practice in regards to magic.
 I mainly work with herbs and their magical properties.
 I practice natural magic (magic that involves the use of herbs, crystals, oils, etc).
-I also study and practice divination (specifically ceromancy and some tarot), correspondences, chakra work, potion brewing, herbal remedies, absent healing, sympathetic magics, crystal magic, etc. I am also currently researching Druidism and Shamanism.
-I have bought a book on Celtic Shamanism and plan on doing further research on that particular branch.
-I'm looking into and self-teaching myself crystal healing in association with Reiki healing, color therapy, and astral projection.
+I also study and practice divination (specifically ceromancy and some tarot), correspondences, chakra work, potion brewing, herbal remedies, absent healing, sympathetic magics, astral projection, etc. I'm looking into and self-teaching myself crystal healing in association with Reiki healing and color therapy.

 ~Before working with magic or spell casting there are some key things you need to know:

 Please keep in mind that depending on who you talk to the basics can and often do differ.
-The above list are the basics that I studied when I first started practicing and are what I teach my students.
+The above list are the basics that I studied when I first started practicing.
 You can add to this list or take subjects from it depending on your interests or what you feel you need or don't need to learn.
-However, I suggest studying all of them because you may very well need to know them in the future.______________________________________________________________________
+However, I suggest studying all of them because you may very well need to know them in the future.

 Also, a few beginners books that I would recommend are:

 Now then, the books by Scott Cunningham might have Wicca in the titles, but they are quite useful to anyone new to the craft, in my opinion.
 They contain info on correspondences (colors,days of the week, etc), Sabbat dates, visualization, circle casting, meditation, etc.